aelrou/RDP_Ban/README.md

 # RDP_Ban
 PowerShell script that mitigates brute-force Remote Desktop (RDP) login attempts

-Exposing Remote Desktop to WAN isn't the most secure thing to do, but it's free.
+Exposing Remote Desktop to WAN isn't the most secure thing to do, but it is subscription-free.

 This PowerShell script is designed to run as a task with Administrative privileges in the Task Scheduler on Windows 10 Pro.
 The trigger is event ID 4625 from the Security log in the Event Viewer.
 That happens whenever there a failed RDP login attempt.